velastack/patterns/README.md

 # Integration tests

-`npm run test:integration` scaffolds real projects with `vela create`, applies patterns the way the CLI does (feature flags re-detected from disk between steps, `getCollections` reading the live schema) and then requires zero svelte-check errors with `noUnusedLocals`, zero `failed` / `not-found` file entries and prettier-clean output. `integration/cases.ts` holds one case per pattern plus stacks for patterns whose output depends on feature detection.
+`npm run test:integration` scaffolds real projects with `vela create`, applies patterns the way the CLI does (feature flags re-detected from disk between steps by `integration/features.ts`, a hand-kept mirror of the CLI's detection: `backend` is `data/` plus a PocketBase client dependency, since a self-hosted CMS also keeps its database under `data/`; `getCollections` reading the live schema) and then requires zero svelte-check errors with `noUnusedLocals`, zero `failed` / `not-found` file entries and prettier-clean output. `integration/cases.ts` holds one case per pattern plus stacks for patterns whose output depends on feature detection.
 CI runs the five suites in parallel; see `.github/workflows/ci.yml`.